wnsdudSoftkim/EP2021/FullStack/ch08-festival/README.md

 ?
 Provide API name: <b>ch08festivalapi</b>
 ?
 Choose the default authorization type for the API <b>Amazon Cognito User Pool</b>
 Use a Cognito user pool configured as a part of this project.
 ?
-Do you want to configure advanced settings for the GraphQL API <b>Yes, I want to make some additi onal changes.</b>
+Do you want to configure advanced settings for the GraphQL API <b>Yes, I want to make some additional changes.</b>
 ?
 Configure additional auth types? <b>Yes</b>
 ?
 Choose the additional authorization types you want to configure for the API <b>API key</b>
 API key configuration